← Dashboard ↑ Back to Top

 Fee Type What It Is Watch Out For

 Expense Ratio Annual percentage taken from your investments.
-This is the main fee.
-Anything over 0.25%
+Charged by the fund company.
+Anything over 0.25% for index funds

 Sales Loads Commission charged when buying (front-end) or selling (back-end) investments.
-Often considered the most costly fee types
+Can take 3–6% off the top of every contribution or withdrawal

 Surrender Charges Penalty for withdrawing money or leaving the vendor early (common in annuities).
-Often considered the most costly fee types
+Can be 5–10% of the amount withdrawn or transferred if you move money in the early years

 12b-1 Fees Marketing and distribution fees.
 YOU pay for THEIR advertising!
 Adds 0.25-1% annually

-The Two Fees That Matter Most: In Real Dollars
+The Three Fees That Matter Most: In Real Dollars

-Of all the fees listed above, two will have the biggest impact on your retirement: the expense ratio (what the fund charges) and the administrative fee (what the vendor charges to manage your account).
-Let's break down what these actually cost you.
+Of all the fees listed above, three will have the biggest impact on your retirement: the asset-based fee (what the vendor charges as a percentage of your entire balance), the expense ratio (what the fund charges), and the account fee (what the vendor charges as a flat annual dollar amount).
+Let's break down what each of these actually costs you.

 Expense Ratios: What You're Actually Paying

 An expense ratio is an annual percentage taken directly from your investments.
+It covers the cost of running the fund — paying the managers, trading costs, and fund operations.
 You never see a bill — it's quietly deducted from your returns.
 A fund with a 0.02% expense ratio costs you $2 per year for every $10,000 invested.
 A fund with a 1.00% expense ratio costs you $100 per year for the same $10,000.

 Here's what that looks like as your balance grows: